sbb-design-systems/sbb-angular/src/angular/tooltip/tooltip.md

 To completely disable a tooltip, set `disabled` on `sbb-tooltip` or `sbbTooltipDisabled` on `sbbTooltip`.
 While disabled, a tooltip will never be shown.

+Setting `disabled` to `true` on a `sbb-tooltip` element in the standard design variant will hide the trigger element.

 #### Zero panel padding

 To gain more control over the tooltip content styling, you can add the panel class `sbb-tooltip-zero-padding` to remove any padding.